FWU-DE/licence-connect/doc/architecture-decision-records/0001-framework-product.md

-# ADR 4: Switch to SpringBoot
+# ADR 1: Primary framework for the "Licence Connect" product

 Date: 2025-02-05